cloudkite-io/helm-charts/prometheus-rules/README.md

     ```sh
     cd helm-charts/prometheus-rules
     ```
-   Modify the `values.yaml` file with your custom values.
+   Modify the `values.yaml` to enable the list of rules you want.

 3. Install the Helm chart with a release name (e.g., `cloudkitepromrules`):